-The English translation sung by Amen is: "On that day, I will make a covenant with the beasts and the birds, with all creatures that walk on the Earth, and bow and sword and battle will disappear from the land, so that all may safely rest."
+The English translation Amen uses is: "On that day, I will make a covenant for them with the beasts and the birds, with all creatures that walk on the Earth, and bow and sword and battle will disappear from the land, so that all may safely rest."
 Shimshai's translation is slightly different.
 Both are beautiful.